waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **boulder_puzzle_solver:** CRITICAL WARNING - This tool is fundamentally broken and MUST NOT be used.
 Its internal pathfinding logic is flawed and produces incorrect solutions.
 It needs a complete refactor to call the robust `gem_pathfinder` tool before it can be considered for use.

 # V. Future Development Ideas
+- **Team Composition Advisor:** An agent that analyzes my PC box and suggests optimal team compositions for specific challenges, like the Elite Four.